-Now, if you are running a business you need to figure out where people are.
+Now, if you are running a marketplace business or even an online shop you first need to figure out where people are.
 Are they on Google?
 Are they on Facebook?
 Are they on YouTube?
 Are any of them using desk-top computers?
 Does anyone watch TV anymore?
 I read somewhere there's no trees left so surely they cannot be reading newspapers for sure....

 So where is everyone?
 The truth is, no one knows.
 Sure there's bar graphs and pie charts all over the Net but they are changing all the time.
 You cannot trust any data that is over 2 years old these days, it would seem.
 So how do you promote your online store via social media?

 Facebook seems like the obvious choice for starting your Social Media Marketing exercise.
 But then you would not be very popular if you started posting screen grabs from your accounting software or performance charts of your hydraulic pressure testing guages on it.

 Opened a pastry shop?
 Or started an adventure camp for kids?
 That's more like it.
 The dull stuff would probably be better off on Linkedin, where relevant professionals from your industry can view the information.
 Brand-heavy or fashion-related material may be better off on visually-intensive platforms like Instagram or Pinterest.
 Got a country to run?
 Twitter it is if you are the presidential type.